LangUMS/langums/README.md

 LangUMS is a procedural imperative programming language with C-like syntax for creating custom maps for the game StarCraft: BroodWar.

 It supercedes the trigger functionality offered by editors such as SCMDraft 2 and the official Blizzard one.
-You still need an editor to make the actual map, preplace locations and units, etc, but the triggers are added by LangUMS.
+You still need an editor to make the actual map, preplace locations and units, etc. but the triggers are added by LangUMS.

 Table of Contents
 =================